 The temperature setting of the iron should be selected based on the fiber content of the particular brocade fabric.
-To prevent crushing or flattening the design, always iron on the wrong side of the fabric.
+To prevent crushing or flattening the design, iron only on the wrong side of the fabric.
 Always use a press cloth or white woven cotton towel between the iron and the fabric to prevent snags and pulls.